 The design team created a scheme that retained the old school’s basic layout, with one notable exception – instead of enclosing a central quadrangle, they removed one wing to provide visual access into the heart of the school, as well as back out to downtown New Orleans.

-Constructed under stringent new hurricane-resistant standards, the concrete-and-steel framed structure is clad with Echelon Cordova Stone™ which is a pre-finished cast stone masonry unit by Oldcastle Architectural, A CRH Company.
+Constructed under stringent new hurricane-resistant standards, the concrete-and-steel framed structure is clad with Echelon Cordova Stone™ which is a pre-finished cast stone masonry unit by Oldcastle APG, A CRH Company.